Get

 Why Might Some Swedish Vallhund Live Longer Than Others?

 There are not many studies into the factors affecting longevity of dogs.
-However common sense, veterinary experience and extrapolation from human studies give us a good starting point.
+However, common sense, veterinary experience, and extrapolation from human studies give us a good starting point.

 1. Nutrition

 Nutrition likely plays an extremely important role in the longevity of all dog breeds.
-Swedish Vallhunds who consume a well balanced diet with protein, fats and all the nutrients they need will likely outlive those with a poor diet.
+Swedish Vallhunds who consume a well balanced diet with protein, fats, and all the nutrients they need will likely outlive those with a poor diet.

 Dogs who eat healthily are less likely to suffer from weight problems and obesity, which can also affect your Swedish Vallhund’s lifespan.
 Also, the amount of food and the calories your Swedish Vallhund consumes can affect its lifespan.
 Swedish Vallhunds on a proper diet can live around 6 to 12 months longer than dogs who overconsume and become obese.
+That is why it is important to work with a veterinarian when choosing the best food for your dog.

 2. Exercise